g0v-it/ontologies/mef/README.md

 In each state more than one release can be published.

-To capture this life cycle, fr:versionId uses the convention <YEAR><REPORT VERSIONID>:
+To capture this life cycle, fr:versionId uses the convention {YEAR}{REPORT VERSIONID}{REVISION ID}:

-- <YEAR> refers to the reference year of the financial document,
+- {YEAR} refers to the reference year of the financial document,
-- <REPORT TYPE> refers to the main budget state:
+- {REPORT TYPE} refers to the main budget state:
     - **A** means *Disegno di Legge di Bilancio*,
     - **B** means *Legge di Bilancio*,
     - **C** means *Previsioni di assestamento*,
     - **D** means *Rendiconto Bilancio*
+- {REVISION ID} is an optional non negative integer representing a specific budget release.

+some axioms apply:
+- the budget subtype can be inferred by the {REPORT TYPE} part in fr:versionId.
+- the budget fr:referencePeriod can be inferred by the {YEAR} part in fr:versionId.

 e.g.:

-- *2020A* means the *Disegno di Legge di Bilancio* relative to 2020 year as published in Nov.
-2019
+- *2020A* means the last release of the *Disegno di Legge di Bilancio* relative to 2020 year
 - *2019B* means the release of *Legge di Bilancio* relative to 2019 year as approved by the Italian Parliament in Dec.
 2018
 - *2018D* means Rendiconto* of 2018 year as approved by the Italian Parliament in 2019
+- *2020A20191105* means *Disegno di Legge di Bilancio* relative to 2020 year as approved by the Italian Parliament the 05/11/2019

 ### Taxonomies